oxycs/MarketPi/readme.md

 ## A program to plot the current capacity of the marketplace, inspired by [this post](https://matthew.science/posts/occupancy/).

 To use, simply place these files onto a Raspberry Pi with Bluetooth.
-Pair one bluetooth device, like a mouse, and then turn it off.
+Before starting the service, the PI needs to be configured to start listening to nearby devices, which can be done with the command `bluetoothctl scan on &`.

 Then add the following to your crontab: